-Note 1: The costs of West Midlands Pension Fund responsibilities are funded by the West Midlands Pension Fund and not by Wolverhampton City Council.

-Note 2: Travel allowance for 2013/14 of £1,989 (2012/13 £1,989) has been voluntarily waived by the Chief Executive, Strategic Director Delivery, Strategic Director Education and Enterprise and Strategic Director Community with effect from 1 April 2013.
-This allowance has ceased permanently at the request of each of the postholders.

-Note 3: The post of Strategic Director Delivery was held on an interim basis for part of 2012/13, with the post holder taking the post on a permanent basis from 1 January 2013.

-- Note 4: The post of Strategic Director Delivery was held on an interim basis for part of 2012/13, by a different interim to the individual referred to in note 3. - Note 5: The post of Strategic Director Education and Enterprise was held on an interim basis throughout 2012/13 until March 2013.
+- Note 1: The costs of West Midlands Pension Fund responsibilities are funded by the West Midlands Pension Fund and not by Wolverhampton City Council. - Note 2: Travel allowance for 2013/14 of £1,989 (2012/13 £1,989) has been voluntarily waived by the Chief Executive, Strategic Director Delivery, Strategic Director Education and Enterprise and Strategic Director Community with effect from 1 April 2013.
+This allowance has ceased permanently at the request of each of the postholders. - Note 3: The post of Strategic Director Delivery was held on an interim basis for part of 2012/13, with the post holder taking the post on a permanent basis from 1 January 2013. - Note 4: The post of Strategic Director Delivery was held on an interim basis for part of 2012/13, by a different interim to the individual referred to in note 3. - Note 5: The post of Strategic Director Education and Enterprise was held on an interim basis throughout 2012/13 until March 2013.
 The figures for 2012/13 include a later payment of £13,737.50 in relation to 2011/12 which has not been reported previously.
 The post was filled on a permanent basis on 20 May 2013 with an annual salary of £130,000. - Note 6: The post of Director of Public Health was created on 1 April 2013, in readiness for the transfer of the Public Health budget and responsibilities from Central Government. - Note 7: The post of Chief Human Resources Officer was created on 1 April 2013.
 The post of Head of Human Resources was deleted. - Note 8: The post of Assistant Director Governance became vacant on 14 November 2012 and had an annual salary of £85,287.
 This post was deleted.
 A new post of Chief Legal officer was created on 1 April 2013. - Note 9: The post of Assistant Chief Executive became vacant on 31 December 2012 and had an annual salary of £89,560.
-This post has since been deleted. - Note 10: The post of Assistant Director Business Change was created on 26 November 2012. - Note 11: The role of Section 151 Officer was held by two individuals during 2012/13.
+This post has since been deleted. - Note 10: The post of Assistant Director Business Change was created on 26 November 2012.

+- Note 11: The role of Section 151 Officer was held by two individuals during 2012/13.
 The amounts disclosed in this note relate to the full year's salary for both of these individuals, with transfer of responsibilities having taken place in November 2012. - Note 12: The post of Assistant Director Safeguarding, Business Support and Community Services became vacant on 6 August 2013 and had an annual salary of £86,712.
 This post was filled on 7 August 2013 on a secondment basis to 30 April 2014, at an annual salary of £78,500.
-Due to a restructure this post is to be deleted on 1 May 2014 with management responsibilities redistributed between the remaining posts at Assistant Director level within the Community Directorate. - Note 13: The post of Assistant Director Investments (within the West Midlands Pension Fund) was created on 27 August 2013 with an annual salary of £85,287. - Note 14: The post of Assistant Director Schools Skills and Learning became vacant on 5 July 2013 and had an annual salary of £86,712.
+Due to a restructure this post is to be deleted on 1 May 2014 with management responsibilities redistributed between the remaining posts at Assistant Director level within the Community Directorate. - Note 13: The post of Assistant Director Schools Skills and Learning became vacant on 5 July 2013 and had an annual salary of £86,712.
 This post has since been held on an interim basis from 22 July 2013.

-The following table shows the number of other employees whose remuneration for the year (excluding employers' pension contributions) exceeded £50,000.
+The following tables show the number of other employees whose remuneration for the year (excluding employer's pension contributions) exceeded £50,000.